timescale/docs/_partials/_grafana-connect.md

 ## Add Timescale as a data source in Grafana

-Grafana is and open source analytics and monitoring solution.
 You use Grafana to visualize queries directly from your $SERVICE_LONG.

 ### Prerequisites